-In general, even though a difference in the wind speed between the two wind farm parameterizations is observed, this difference is small (e.g., \sim 0.1 m s-1 at hub height for the single-cell case at Lillgrund).
+In general, even though a difference in the wind speed between the two wind farm parameterizations is observed, this difference is small (e.g., $\sim 0.1 \text{ m s}^{-1}$ at hub height for the single-cell case at Lillgrund).
 Thus, the large difference in the predicted power output between the two parameterizations is mainly determined by the consideration of sub-grid wakes.
 Our results indicate that the Jensen parameterization, which accounts for the sub-grid wakes, may tend to underpredict the power output in multi-cell cases.

-5 Conclusions
+530 5 Conclusions

 We describe and implement a new wind farm parameterization in the WRF and MPAS mesoscale models, based on the classical Jensen model, which takes into account the sub-grid wind turbine wakes, the wind speed and direction variability within a wind farm, and the wind direction uncertainty.
-Four turbine wake superposition methods are examined in the Jensen parameterization, including an innovative method (i.e., M4) that is based on the superposition of the resulting wind speeds in the wake, as opposed to the resulting deficits.
+Four turbine wake superposition methods are examined in the Jensen parameterization, including an innovative method (i.e., M4) that is based on the superposition of the resulting wind speeds in the wake, as

+- 535 opposed to the resulting deficits.
 The observational data at two offshore wind farms, Lillgrund and Anholt, are used to evaluate the wind farm parameterization.
-Due to the lack of atmospheric stability information from the measurements, all the simulations were conducted under idealized neutral conditions.
 The Jensen wind farm parameterization performs well in the WRF and MPAS models as the results of the simulations match the observations, particularly with the new proposed wake superposition method M4, while the Fitch wind farm parameterization tends to overpredict the power, especially at coarse grid resolution and for directions of alignment.
-The simulation results at the two wind farms with totally different grid spacing and layout show similar overall bias and RMSE, suggesting the robustness of the Jensen parameterization.
+The simulation results at the two wind farms with totally different grid spacing and layout show similar overall bias - 540 and RMSE, suggesting the robustness of the Jensen parameterization.
 Grid sensitivity tests show that, while the Fitch parameterization tends to predict decreasing relative power at downwind turbines and decreasing total power output with increased grid resolution, due to the resolved wakes, this effect is minimal in the Jensen results.